materialsproject/atomate2/docs/user/codes/openmm.md

 ├── trajectory6.dcd
 ```

-We see that each job saved a separate state and trajectory file.
-There are 6
+Each job saved a separate state and trajectory file.
+There are 6 because
-because the `AnnealMaker` creates 3 sub-jobs and the `EnergyMinimizationMaker`
+the anneal flow creates 3 sub-jobs and the `EnergyMinimizationMaker`
 does not report anything.
-We also see a `taskdoc.json` file, which contains the
+The `taskdoc.json` file contains the metadata
-metadata for the entire workflow.
-This is needed when we later want to do
-downstream analysis in `emmet`.
+for the entire workflow.
+This will be we later for analysis in `emmet`.

+Awesome!
+At this point, we've run a workflow and could start analyzing
+our data.
+However, there are many other options available, like
+configuring

 ## More Options